About

 Anonymous or unsigned complaints will not be processed.

-3. The office of the VPAA will send a written acknowledgement of the receipt of the complaint to the student via University-provided email within three (3) working days of receipt.
+• The VPAA’s office will send the student a written acknowledgement of the complaint via University email within three (3) working days of receipt.

 TEA Complaints Management